 Firms who are providing services by Open Banking must comply with data protection laws and must be registered or authorised with the Financial Conduct Authority (FCA).
 They will also need to be registered with Open Banking.

-Customers who want to use Open Banking in connection with an HSBC Current Account will need to be registered for online banking.
-Also, for every new request received by HSBC for a third party to access a customer's account, the customer will need to authorise this access using their online banking security credentials.
+Customers who want to use Open Banking in connection with an HSBC UK Current Account will need to be registered for online banking.
+Also, for every new request received by HSBC UK for a third party to access a customer's account, the customer will need to authenticate using their online or (where available) mobile banking security credentials.

 What data is shared?

 If a company asks you to share information, they have to be clear what they are going to do with it, and how long they will keep it for.
 The only current account data they can ask you for is divided into the following four groups:

 - Account name, number and sort code, account balance and any other name which you give to your accounts

 - Direct debits, standing orders and other payee agreements that you may have set up

 - The types of accounts you have, including benefits, fees, services and interest

 Currently the nine largest retail banks and building societies operating in the UK and NI have enabled Open Banking for their current account customers.
 These financial service providers will maintain a consistent approach which will enable data to be shared with other companies, such as comparison websites.

 Open Banking is an initiative driven by the Competition and Markets Authority, aimed at bringing greater competition and innovation to retail banking services.
 This could grant customers more control over their data and finances as well as access to other service providers to meet their needs.